(Effective Fall 2017)

-This major is designed to prepare individuals with the opportunity to provide professional holistic nursing care to clients in a variety of health care settings.
-Courses in the biological sciences, social sciences, and liberal arts will provide a sound balance with the nursing classes and clinical experiences to enable the graduates to function at a generalist level.
-Graduates will be eligible to take the NCLEX-RN examination for Registered Nursing.
+This traditional Bachelor of Science in Nursing major is designed to prepare individuals with the opportunity to provide professional holistic nursing care to clients in a variety of health care settings.
+Courses in the biological sciences, social sciences, and liberal arts will provide a sound balance with the nursing coursework and clinical experiences to enable the graduates to function at a generalist level.
+Graduates will be eligible to take the National Council Licensure Examination NCLEX-RN for Registered Nursing.

 Recommended High School Subjects

-It is recommended that the applicants complete the following while in high school: English - four units, minimum one in composition, one in literature; foreign language or social studies - five units of any combination; science - three units of natural sciences; mathematics - three units including algebra.
+It is recommended that the applicants complete the following while in high school: English - four units, social studies - three units, science - two units with a related laboratory or equivalent, and mathematics - three units of which one is algebra.

 Special Admissions Requirements